Dangerous South American Destinations To Skip On Your Next Trip

 Correction 10/13/2023: A previous version of this article referenced the kidnapping of a U.S. Embassy security chief in Guyana.
 This event happened in 2003, not 2023.

 South America is a vast continent filled with diverse landscapes, attractions, and beauty.
 It's a land with tropical paradises to the north and penguins to the south.
 The Amazon Rainforest spreads across the continent's center, while the Andean Mountain Range lines the west.
-Unfortunately, South America isn't all beauty.
+Unfortunately, South America isn't all about beautiful beach vacations and thrilling adventures.
 There are several places between the continent's picturesque coastlines and within its wild jungles, tranquil mountains, and lively cities hiding dangers that could make a visit less than ideal.
 Or worse, outright deadly.

-When thinking of dangers in South America, many minds have a tendency to float to the exotic fauna and flora or hidden Indigenous tribes tucked into the undiscovered corners of the world.
+When thinking of dangers in South America, many minds have a tendency to float to the exotic fauna and flora or hidden Indigenous tribes tucked into the undiscovered corners of the world, or even remote islands that are outrageously dangerous.
 We watched documentaries about these exact things growing up.
 But the reality is that few, if any, places lay undiscovered in this world of globalization.
 The animals and plants in South America's national parks may pose a slight risk, but these dangers aren't typically in the areas where visitors crowd.
 As you'll learn from this list, the most dangerous South American destinations are prone to high crime rates, political unrest, corruption, and other systemic issues that might make you think twice before adding them to your vacation itinerary.

 All of Venezuela